 Next, select which rows on the spreadsheet you want to import data from.
 Make sure the rows you select include your transaction data.
 Then, hit Continue.

-On the next screen, make sure everything looks correct, and hit Import.
+โOn the next screen, make sure everything looks correct, and hit Import.

 Once the import is successful, you'll see this message:

-******NOTE**** If you had any crypto income for the year and indicated as such back in Step 3 of this article, be sure to continue on through the prompts shown on your screen to record that information.
-If you didn't have any crypto income this year, you can continue on to filing the rest of your tax return.
+******NOTE**** If you had any crypto income for the year and indicated as such back in Step 3 of this article, be sure to continue onto the next section below and follow those steps.

 If at any point you received a 1099-MISC from a crypto exchange you used to trade crypto, you should upload this 1099 directly into TaxAct and skip the process below.
 This will bring over some of your crypto income transactions.
 Find out how to add a 1099 to TaxAct here.